wasmerio/old-docs.wasmer.io/integrations/examples/instance.md

 {% hint style="info" %}

-### Creating an instance of the module
+## Creating an instance of the module

 We are now close to having the module run in our Rust host.

-The last step will be to create an `Instance` out of the WASM module.
+The last step will be to create an `Instance` out of the Wasm module.
 As for the previous step, here we need more than just the compiled module: we also need to define imports.

-In fact, WASM modules can define entities they need to work properly.
+In fact, Wasm modules can define entities they need to work properly.
 These are called imports.
 In this example we don't need any of them but we still need to define an empty set and use it to instantiate the module:

 {% tabs %}
 {% tab title="Rust" %}